OptionalRule/optionalrule.github.io/README.md

 ### Development and Running locally.

-For ease and portability, this is enabled to run in a docker container usering BretFisher's docker setup.
+For ease and portability, this is enabled to run in a docker container using BretFisher's docker setup.
 To run the site locally just:
 ```
 > docker-compose up -d